jarrekk/Rsser/README.md

 # Rsser

-This is Feed reader for gh-pages blog.
+This is Feed reader App.